-In the mid-1970s I won second place in a drought watering solutions contest at my Willits, California middle school; the first place winner was a much better artist than I. My idea-rich poster is long gone, but many of the lessons I learned as a kid growing up in drought have become a way of life for me, particularly in this year’s record-breaking Seattle hot and dry streak.
-If you’re struggling to keep your garden watered and keep your water bill from breaking the bank, consider these creative ways to use “waste water.”
+In the mid-1970s I won second place in a drought watering solutions contest at my Willits, California middle school.
+The first place winner was a much better artist than I am.
+My idea-rich poster is long gone.
+But many of the lessons I learned as a kid growing up in California drought have become a way of life for me.
+So I’m sharing some innovative ways to help you with ways to water your garden during a drought AND not waste water as well.

 Morning showers bring evening flowers!

-In fact, in our household of two adults, we at least fill one bucket this way each morning, which in turn fills a couple of watering cans for garden plants and bird baths!
-Or, within a couple of days we’ve added a few buckets of this water to our galvanized tub for a cooling foot bath or a doggie bath.
-And, if you’re taking baths rather than showers, use a siphon or scoop up most of the dirtied bathwater into your bucket to pour into a tree gator or onto the base of a thirsty shrub or tree.
-Just be sure you’re using biodegradable soaps in your tub.
+In fact, in our household of two adults, we at least fill one bucket this way each morning.
+And that in turn fills a couple of watering cans for garden plants and bird baths!
+Or, within a couple of days we’ve added a few buckets of this water to our galvanized tub for a cooling foot bath or a doggie bath next.
+After that we recycle the water again into the garden!

-Dishwater makes great gardening water too!
+Dishwashing water makes great gardening water too!

 Later, when the dishes are done, or as the water gets to that point where it needs to be refreshed for cleaning, pour it into your garden!
 Just be sure it isn’t filled with chunks of stuff that will attract unwanted critters to your garden beds.

 Don’t pour another pot of pasta, blanching or boiling water down the drain.
-Either use a slotted spoon to extract your cooked goods, or place your colander in a large bowl to capture the water as it drains from your cooked food.
+Instead, use a slotted spoon to extract your cooked goods.
+Or place your colander in a large bowl to capture the water as it drains from your cooked food.

-Washing machine water for your thirsty garden?
+Washing machine water for your thirsty garden:

 Capturing the water from your machines that wash laundry and dishes can be a little trickier.
 But, as my friend Dave, aka “Riggy,” has shown, it can be done, and it’s worth the effort.
 Dave’s family of four does a lot of laundry, so much in fact that when he ran the washing machine grey water hose out a nearby window where it would flow into a long-emptied rain barrel, he realized his family would fill that barrel at least twice a week.